Troubleshoot S.M.A.R.T hard drive error

 list of recovered files will appear on your screen

-Step 5: You can preview and verify the efficacy of the tool by tapping twice on the files.
+Step 5: You can preview and verify the tool's efficacy by tapping twice on the files.

 preview the recovered files

 Step 6: Select the files that you want to recover.
-Click on the Recover button and also decided on the location to save them. click the OK button to start the data-saving process.
+Click the Recover button and decide on the location to save them.
+Click the OK button to start the data-saving process.

 save the recovered files on any safe location of your choice

-Recovering data is just a part of the solution, follow the next section to find out ways to clear smart hard drive errors and make your hard drive fit for reuse.
+Recovering data is just a part of the solution; follow the next section to find ways to clear smart, hard drive errors and make your hard drive fit for reuse.

 How to Fix SMART Errors on Mac?